AQUXS8/AQUXS8/README.txt

-AQUXS8 Mulitool.bat (Runs the program)
+AQUXS8 MuliTool.bat (Runs the program)

 This program requires Windows OS

 Windows OS (any version)

+Must have the IP Pinger downloaded to use the MuliTool